Metal Gear Solid V: The Phantom Pain: Release

 Metal Gear Solid V: The Phantom Pain was released in different editions.
 Special Day One editions of the game for each platform featured downloadable content (DLC) vouchers for special weapons and Metal Gear Online experience points.
 The North American Collector's Edition (which was available for PS4 and Xbox One) comes with a steelbook and a small-size replica of Snake's bionic arm; the Premium Package for the Japanese release (which was available for PS4, PS3, and Xbox One) features a full-size replica, which was also sold separately in May 2016.
 Sony released a PlayStation 4 bundle with the unit painted in the colors of the arm.

 The physical PC release of The Phantom Pain only includes a CD key and a disc with a Steam installer contained within.
 Game files are not included on-disc and must be downloaded.

 Tie-in products were released for the game.
 Sony Mobile Communications released special edition Walkman, Xperia Z4, Xperia Z3 Tablet Compact, and Xperia J Compact devices, each featuring Outer Heaven emblems, soundtrack audio, and wallpapers.
-Watch manufacturer Seiko released a digital watch, resembling Venom Snake's watch from the game.
-Eyeglasses maker JF Rey produced themed eyewear patterned after what Kaz and Ocelot are wearing in the game.
+Watch manufacturer Seiko released a digital watch resembling Venom Snake's watch from the game.
+Eyeglass maker JF Rey produced themed eyewear patterned after what Kaz and Ocelot wear in the game.
 Japanese toy company Sentinel, which previously made an iDroid casing for the iPhone 5 and 5S, produced a transformable figure of the Sahelanthropus, while Kotobukiya readied a 1/100 scale kit of the unit.
 Sports apparel company Puma joined the project through a line of sports jackets, T-shirts, and footwear, including Snake's sneaking boots.

 Square Enix's PlayArts Kai figure line featured several of the game's characters, while Kaiyodo produced Venom Snake and a Soviet Army soldier for the RevoMini figure category.
-A Japanese language novelization of The Phantom Pain was written by author Kenji Yano (under the pen name Hitori Nojima) and published by Kadokawa Shoten in bunkobon and e-book formats on October 25, 2015, following the author's two part novelization of the original Metal Gear Solid and Metal Gear Solid 2: Sons of Liberty published the prior two months.
+A Japanese language novelization of The Phantom Pain was written by author Kenji Yano (under the pen name Hitori Nojima) and published by Kadokawa Shoten in bunkobon and e-book formats on October 25, 2015, following the author's two-part novelization of the original Metal Gear Solid and Metal Gear Solid 2: Sons of Liberty published the prior two months.
 An art book, titled The Art of Metal Gear Solid V, was published by Dark Horse Comics on November 2, 2016.

 A complete edition of the game, titled Metal Gear Solid V: The Definitive Experience, was released for PlayStation 4, Xbox One and Steam on October 11 in North America, October 13 in Europe, and November 10 in Japan.
 The bundle includes the Ground Zeroes prologue and The Phantom Pain in one package, along with all previously released downloadable content for both games.